-Company incorporation in Russia also requires a registered office, a bank account and a local accountant.
+Company incorporation in Russia also requires a registered office, a bank account, and a local accountant.
 All these activities must be completed in order to set up a company in Russia.

 We invite you to watch a short video about company registration in Russia:

 Incorporating an OOO (limited liability company).
-The most popular form of business in Russia is the limited liability company (OOO-Obshchestvo s ogranichennoy otvetstvennostyu) established by maximum 50 shareholders, with a minimum share capital of 10.000rubles.
-If desired, a half of the share capital must be paid at registration and the other half in maximum three months from the incorporation.
+The most popular form of business in Russia is the limited liability company (OOO-Obshchestvo s ogranichennoy otvetstvennostyu) established by maximum 50 shareholders, with a minimum share capital of RUB 10.000.
+If desired, half of the share capital must be paid at registration and the other half in maximum three months from the incorporation.
 The consent of the shareholders is not necessary when one of them wants to leave the entity.
 The general meeting of the Russian limited liability company takes the major decisions, while the daily decisions are taken by the general director and, in certain cases, by a board of directors and an executive committee may be appointed.

-For major investors interested in company formation in Russia, the Russian Commercial Law is stipulating that two forms of joint stock companies are available - the Russian open joint stock company (the shares are freely transferable to the public and the minimum share capital requested is 100.000 rubles) or the closed joint stock company (the shares are transferable only between the shareholders in the company and the requested minimum share capital is 10.000 rubles).A limited liability company with a number of shareholders above 50 can and must be reorganized as a joint stock company.
+For major investors interested in company formation in Russia, the Russian Commercial Law is stipulating that two forms of joint stock companies are available - the Russian open joint stock company (the shares are freely transferable to the public and the minimum share capital requested is RUB 100.000) or the closed joint stock company (the shares are transferable only between the shareholders in the company and the requested minimum share capital is 10.000 rubles).A limited liability company with a number of shareholders above 50 can and must be reorganized as a joint stock company.
 The major management decisions are taken by the general meeting and the general director and by the board of directors, if the company has more than 50 shareholders.
 The board of directors can be watched by a supervisory board also appointed by the general meeting of the shareholders.

-Yes, foreigners in Russiacan act as sole proprietors.The sole ownership (individualnyi predprinimatel) doesn’t require a minimum share capital and it is the basic form of business in Russia.
+Yes, foreigners in Russiacan act as sole proprietors.The sole ownership (individualnyi predprinimatel) in Russia doesn’t require a minimum share capital and it is the simplest form of business in Russia.
 The founder is taking all the decisions necessary to the good function of the entity and can use the profits after submitting the personal tax income declaration to the tax authorities.
 A disadvantage of this business is the fact that, in case of liquidation, the personal assets of the owner can be used to cover the outstanding claims.

 A general partnership in Russia is a form of business established between two or more corporate bodies or individuals with equal rights and liabilities in the entity.
 This form of business is based on a partnership agreement.
 In case of liquidation, the personal assets of the individuals can be used to cover the claims (when there are not sufficient funds to cover the claims from the entity’s goods).
 The capital of such business is declared in the entity’s agreement of incorporation and at least half of it must be paid by the time of contribution, while the other half must be paid by the time specified in the foundation agreement.